maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 By the end we should have:
 * Shaders called out as individual objects accessible outside the toolkit
-* Shaders createable from outside the toolkit
+* Shaders create-able from outside the toolkit
 * Shaders replaceable from outside the toolkit
 * A compile time option to use shaders either from the compressed source (as now) or with individual shader source files